violinist-dev/docs/content/direct-only.md

 Indicate whether you want violinist to check only direct dependencies, or all dependencies.

 > Note!
-If you are looking for a way to get dependency updates of your direct dependencies, even if the direct dependency does not have a new version, then you probably want the option [allow_update_direct_with_only_dependencies](#allow_update_direct_with_only_dependencies)
+If you are looking for a way to get dependency updates of your direct dependencies, even if the direct dependency does not have a new version, then you probably want the option [allow_update_direct_with_only_dependencies](#allow_update_direct_with_only_dependencies).
+The difference being, with the option `allow_update_direct_with_only_dependencies` you get one pull request per direct dependency.
+But with this option (`check_only_direct_dependencies` set to 0) you get one pull request per package you have installed in your project, regardless of the package being directly required or not.

 ## Explanation